pitabwire/iotracah/README.md

-# mq.tracah
+# io.tracah
-Distributed, RESTful mqtt broker that scales infinitely
+A distributed, fault tolerant mqtt v3.1/v3.1.1 broker for the cloud.